dstrohmaier/dstrohmaier.github.io/mphil_proposals/index.md

 **Supervisors:** David Strohmaier and Paula Buttery

-The representation of word meaning poses a significant challenge in NLP.
-To select interpretable meaning representations, NLP researchers often make use of sense repositories, such as dictionaries and topic labels.
+Words are often ambiguous.
+For many applications, for example, to explain a text to a language learner, we would like to automatically disambiguate them with representations of word meaning.
+These word meanings should be interpretable, in the best case also for language learners.
+To select interpretable meaning representations, NLP researchers make use of sense repositories, such as dictionaries and topic labels.
 Many such repositories have been created, but researchers have not settled on a single “correct” repository.
 In fact, there are good reasons to think that there is no such uniquely correct repository.

-In this project, you will be combining these repositories in a multi-task learning setup.
+To overcome the challenge of selecting between sense repositories, you will be combining these repositories in a multi-task learning setup.
 You will fine-tune a BERT-based classification system to predict the correct meaning of a word based on its context for multiple repositories.
 You are free to explore different neural architectural choices (within time constraints).

 ### Required Resources:
 * To finetune a BERT system, access to a GPU will be required.